 We want you to share your article, highlight the importance of your research, and ensure it has impact.
 Every Taylor & Francis author who publishes in a subscription journal gets 50 free eprints to share with colleagues as soon as their article is published on Taylor & Francis Online.

 This includes all named authors.
 So, if you collaborated on a paper with three other researchers, this means you get 50 free eprints each.
 (That’s 200 eprints to share).
 Find out more about author eprints and other ways you can promote your research.

 How to post your article on websites or repositories (Green open access)

 Author’s Original Manuscript (AOM)

-This is your original manuscript (often called a “preprint”), and you can share this as much as you like.
+The AOM is your original manuscript (often called a “preprint”).
+You can share this as much as you like.
 If you do decide to post it anywhere, including on a scholarly collaboration network, we would recommend you use an amended version of the wording below to encourage usage and citation of your final, published article (the Version of Record).

 Accepted Manuscript (AM)

 As a Taylor & Francis author, you can post your Accepted Manuscript (AM) on your personal website at any point after publication of your article (this includes posting to Facebook, Google groups, and LinkedIn plus linking from Twitter).
 To encourage citation of your work (and be able to monitor and understand who is reading it using article metrics), we recommend that you insert a link from your posted AM to the published article on Taylor & Francis Online with the following text:

 “This is an Accepted Manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available online: http://www.tandfonline.com/[Article DOI].”

 For example: “This is an Accepted Manuscript of an article published by Taylor & Francis Group in Africa Review on 17/04/2014, available online: http://www.tandfonline.com/10.1080/12345678.1234.123456.